 Having breast implants is a personal decision and its benefits should be weighed against its potential risks and complications.
 One of the most common yet serious problems that should be considered before undergoing the procedure is capsular contracture.

-Capsular contracture is the result of internal scars that form a constricting capsule around breast implants.
-The formation of scar tissue is a natural reaction to the placement of any foreign objects into the body.
+Capsular contracture occurs when the internal scars from a constricting capsule around breast implants.
+The formation of scar tissue is a natural reaction of the immune system to the placement of any foreign objects into the body.
 However, its development becomes problematic when the scar tissues begin to contract and limit the movement of the implants.

 The slow progression of capsular contracture makes its signs and symptoms difficult to detect.
 It can happen any time after having the procedure, but usually, it is observable within the first six to nine months following breast implant surgery.
 Common signs of having encapsulated breast implants include: